This two-week virtual workshop takes place at Zoom on Wednesday, May 10 and May 17 from 6–8pm.

 Please Note: Registration for this workshop closes on Wednseday, May 3, at 11:59pm.

 This virtual class at Center for Book Arts is taught by instructor Beth Sheehan.

-This workshop will be a two-session workshop.
-The first class will focus on materials to create the relief blocks from, image transferring techniques, tools for carving, proper carving techniques, and sharpening your carving tools.
-The second class will focus on proper printing techniques, registering multiple blocks, and reduction woodcuts.
+Relief Printing Anywhere is a two-session virtual workshop.
+The first class focuses on discussing and experimenting with materials to create the relief blocks from, image transferring techniques, tools for carving, proper carving techniques, and sharpening your carving tools.
+The second class focuses on proper printing techniques, registering multiple blocks, and reduction woodcuts.

-Students will learn the basics of relief printing at home.
-We will discuss ways to create relief blocks from materials around your house (potatoes, erasers, styrofoam) as well as more professional materials like wood and linoleum.
-We will also cover a few tricks for printing including registering multiple colors and spoon-printing.
+Students learn the basics of relief printing at home.
+We discuss ways to create relief blocks from materials around your house as well as more professional materials like wood and linoleum.
+We also cover a few tricks for printing including registering multiple colors and spoon-printing.

 All images courtesy of the instructor.

 In order to best serve our community near and far, many of our online classes are pay-what-you-can.
-While each class has a suggested price, we wish to make our educational programming as economically accessible as possible as well as to make sure our students feel fulfilled in their creative processes outside of the studio.
 The amount you choose to pay goes directly toward our instructors and toward creating scholarship opportunities for the future.